Javran/Thinking-dumps/sicp/ch03/exercise_3_44.md

 Otherwise, the `difference` calculated in the middle of the operation will differ, and it eventually leads to the violation of "permutation law".

+However, `transfer` does not suffer from this problem.
+This is because that `transfer` does not care about the state of bank accounts.
+Given a constant number, all it does is to withdraw that amount of money from one account and deposit it to another.
+It always hols true that the amount of money does not change whenever `transfer` is done.